-Women’s rights campaigner was the first to hypothesise that CO2 concentrations in the atmosphere would change temperature.
+Eunice Netwon Foote, a women’s rights campaigner was also the first to hypothesise that CO2 concentrations in the atmosphere would change temperature.

-Today, 08 March, is International Day of Women 2022, a perfect day to explore the long-overlooked but ground-breaking climate discovery of female scientist Eunice Newton Foote.
+Each year March 8th, is the International Day of Women.
+In 2022 we decided it was a perfect day to explore the long-overlooked but ground-breaking climate discovery of female scientist Eunice Newton Foote.

 This resource is best suited to Years 8 and 10 students studying Earth and Space, and Physical sciences with a particular emphasis on climate change.
 The additional video resource is ideal for discussing the history of gender bias in STEM.

 Born as Eunice Newton on 17 July 1819 in Goshen, Connecticut, Foote was an American amateur scientist, inventor, and women’s rights campaigner, but for far too long her contribution to climate science had been lost to history.